diogowatson/continuos-education-log/README.md

 05/26/2018 - Microsoft Virtual Academy(https://mva.microsoft.com/en-us/training-courses/testdriven-development-16458?l=So8VVBwXC_5106218965) Test-Driven Developmemnt course - Development in a Nutshell part 1,2,3

 05/27/2018 - Test-Drive Development in a Nutshell part 4,5,6,7,8,9
+05/29/2018 - test-Drive Development course Units 2 and 3 (tpes of automated tests and Unit testing and test drive development)
+             start point of sale app